AVpres/homebrew-formulae/README.md

 During the development, it’s necessary to be connected to our [extranet](https://reto.ch/cgi-bin/login.pl) before running the following formula, otherwise the patch will not be applied:

-- **vrecord-x** is a [_vrecord_](https://github.com/amiaopensource/vrecord) flavour running on Linux (including on Windows) and on macOS
+- **vrecord-x** is a [_vrecord_](https://github.com/amiaopensource/vrecord) flavour running on Linux, macOS and Windows

 The official formula by AMIA Open Source is getting closer and closer to our alternate one.
 Currently the only remaining substantial modification is that [HuffYUV encoding](https://github.com/amiaopensource/vrecord/issues/366) is added, because it’s 25% faster than FFV1 encoding.
-Therefore most probably our alternate formula can disappear again very soon.
+Therefore most probably our alternate formula can disappear again in a near future.

 ## Experimental Formulae